iotaledger/IOTA-2.0-Research-Specifications/README.md

-# Specifications For Iota 2.0
+# Coordicide-Specifications For Iota 2.0

 These specifications are not stable